swimmingly/swimmingly.github.io/_pages/other/overview.md

 #### form

 America's problem comes from the universal mistake about government: conflating the state with the centralized state.
 The centralized state is merely one kind of state.
 Now we can identify another kind of state.
-It takes only a little logic.
+It just takes a little logic.

 Just as the collectivist form of government is a centralized state, the individualist form of government is a _distributed state_.